 Relationships & Sex Education and Health Education

-From September 2020, Relationships and Health Education become compulsory subjects for all state-funded primary schools.
-The Department for Education (DfE) have also recommended that primary schools include age-appropriate Sex Education in their curriculum.
+In September 2020, Relationships and Health Education became compulsory subjects for all state-funded primary schools.
+The Department for Education (DfE) also recommended that primary schools include age-appropriate Sex Education in their curriculum.

 The DfE’s rationale for introducing the new Relationships & Sex Education (RSE) and the Health education curriculum was to:

 - Provide schools with up-to-date guidance in an area of the curriculum that was last updated 20 years ago.

 - Make children’s safety both on and offline a key priority.

 - Ensure children are taught how to keep themselves safe and to know how and where to seek help.